brrltd/sapphire/docs/en/reference/sqlquery.md

 Previously, similar operations could be performed by using the `DB::manipulate` function which would build the INSERT and UPDATE queries on the fly.
-This method still exists, but internally uses `SQLUpdate` / `SQLInsert`, although the actualy query construction is now done by the `DBQueryBuilder` object.
+This method still exists, but internally uses `SQLUpdate` / `SQLInsert`, although the actual query construction is now done by the `DBQueryBuilder` object.

 Each of these classes implements the interface `SQLWriteExpression`, noting that each